inuitcss/inuitcss/CONTRIBUTING.md

 Sass provides us with a lot of fantastic features, but the introduction of complex, obscure, or monolithic code should always be avoided where possible.

-**If you are in doubt, please open an issue on the relevant repository to discuss a feature/addition _before_ submitting a pull request.
+**If you are in doubt, please open an issue to discuss a feature/addition _before_ submitting a pull request.
 This way we can assess code’s suitability and its likelihood of inclusion _before_ your go to the effort of writing anything.**